dotnet/roslyn/docs/features/refout.md

 ### CodeAnalysis APIs
 It is already possible to produce metadata-only assemblies by using `EmitOptions.EmitMetadataOnly`, which is used in IDE scenarios with cross-language dependencies.
 The compiler will be updated to honour the `EmitOptions.IncludePrivateMembers` flag as well.
 When combined with `EmitMetadataOnly` or a `metadataPeStream` in `Emit`, a ref assembly will be produced.
+The `EmitOptions.TolerateErrors` flag will allow emitting methods lacking a body (`void M();`).
 Later on, the `EmitOptions.TolerateErrors` flag will allow emitting error types as well.

 Going back to the 4 driving scenarios:
 1. For a regular compilation, `EmitMetadataOnly` is left to `false` and no `metadataPeStream` is passed into `Emit`.
 2. For the IDE scenario, `EmitMetadataOnly` is set to `true`, but `IncludePrivateMembers` is left to `true`.
-3. For the CoreFX scenario, ref assembly source code is used as input, `EmitMetadataOnly` is set to `true` and `IncludePrivateMembers` is set to `false`.
+3. For the CoreFX scenario, ref assembly source code is used as input, `EmitMetadataOnly` is set to `true`, `IncludePrivateMembers` is set to `false` and `TolerateErrors` is set to `true`.
 4. For the MSBuild scenario, `EmitMetadataOnly` is left to `false`, a `metadataPeStream` is passed in and `IncludePrivateMembers` is set to `false`.

 ## Future
 As mentioned above, there may be further refinements after C# 7.1:
 - controlling internals (producing public ref assemblies)
-- produce ref assemblies even when there are errors outside method bodies (emitting error types with `EmitOptions.TolerateErrors`)
+- produce ref assemblies even when there are errors outside method bodies (emitting error types when `EmitOptions.TolerateErrors` is set)

 ## Open questions
-- tolerate methods with no bodies in source code (for CoreFX)
+- should explicit method implementations be included in ref assemblies?
 - Non-public attributes on public APIs (emit attribute based on accessibility rule)
 - ref assemblies and NoPia
-- `/refout` and `/addmodule`
+- `/refout` and `/addmodule`, should we disallow this combination?

 ## Related issues
 - Produce ref assemblies from command-line and msbuild (https://github.com/dotnet/roslyn/issues/2184)